MSSohan/MQTT-Client-Django/README.md

 ### Test message publishing API

-1. Subscribe to the `django/mqtt` topic in MQTTX.
+1. Subscribe to the `uprint/kiosk` topic in MQTTX.

    ![Subscribe to MQTT topic](https://assets.emqx.com/images/fe6d48d40f8411a8921747d02ff8abc6.png)

-2. Use Postman to call `/publish` API: publish the message `Hello from Django` to the `django/mqtt` topic.
+2. Use Postman to call `/publish` API: publish the message `Hello from Django` to the `uprint/kiosk` topic.
+(HTTP Request)

    ![Use Postman to call API](https://assets.emqx.com/images/047e4c70a29041ab23d67379b3114bce.png)